goblindegook/goblindegook.com/content/post/2025/two-days-in-two-hours/index.md

 It may sound counterintuitive, but here's another way to look at it: first you set a small goal for yourself and, when you reach it, you take some time to reflect and tidy up before moving on to the next.

-A frequent claim is that working in this way, and especially writing these tests will double the time and effort to implement a feature.
+A frequent claim is that working in this way, and especially writing these tests, will double the time and effort to implement a feature.

 Okay.
 Story time.